-“Everyone needs a home, a place to rest, a space to feel secure and services to live comfortably.
+“Everyone needs a home, a place to rest, a space to feel secure and services to live comfortably."

-Entailing this statement, The Jorejik’s home is mainly divided in three volumes in a way that each area is separate to maintain the intimacy of the space and at the same time it is connected to the outdoor surroundings.
-The location of the home is such that it maintains the proximity to the existing Nico’s hut and is in between the space of existing trees to maintain a connection with the landscape.
-The central volume in connection with the two diagonal volumes, built alongside, are drawn keeping this idea in mind.
-The entrance of the house looks welcoming with two spread arms which looks within and outside at the same time.
+Entailing this statement, Jorejicks' home is mainly divided into three separate volumes to maintain the intimacy of the space.
+These volumes are at the same time connected to the outdoors.
+The home is located in proximity to the existing Nico’s hut.
+The central volume is connected with the two diagonal volumes, built alongside.
+The entrance of the house looks as though two arms are spread to welcome you, looking within and outside at the same time.

 The three volumes are connected through passages that overlook the exterior landscape in a way that different spaces can work both independently and as well as in connection.
 In the left diagonal volume, all the common spaces are located, that is the living room, indoor kitchen and the outdoor kitchen with storage and sheltered outdoor space in between.

 Since public water supply, drainage system and power supply are not available on-site, rainwater collection system, dry composting latrines are used to reduce water consumption and solar panels are installed for power generation.
-The resulting home offers a sense of security, permanence, substance and spaces that create moments to rejoice with the family, embodying a way of living to better suit its occupants “The Jorejick’s”
+The resulting home offers a sense of security, permanence, substance and spaces that create moments to rejoice with the family, embodying a way of living to better suit its occupants “The Jorejicks”.